 The Board may determine that at any general meeting, a Voting Member who is entitled to vote at that meeting is entitled to a direct vote.
 A ‘direct vote’ includes a vote delivered to the Company by post or other electronic means approved by the Board.
 The Board may specify the form, method and timing of giving a direct vote at a meeting in order for the vote to be valid.

-If a vote is taken at a general meeting on a resolution on which a direct vote was cast, the chair of the meeting must on a vote by show of hands or on a poll, count the votes cast by each Voting Member who has submitted a direct vote directly for or against the resolution.
+If a vote is taken at a general meeting on a resolution on which a direct vote was cast, the chair of the meeting must declare the votes cast by each Voting Member who has submitted a direct vote directly for or against the resolution.

 If a Member casts a direct vote on a particular resolution that is put to a vote at a general meeting, and the Member or their Representative, proxy or attorney attends the meeting, then they are not entitled to vote on the matter at the general meeting.

+Subject to clause 35, where the Board has directed that a resolution be determined by direct vote, no further vote on that resolution may be taken at the general meeting, and any such meeting proceedings are limited to confirming and recording the result of the direct vote.

 Non-members attending a general meeting